-[C] Disease has always been a part of human experience; doctoring is among our oldest professions.
+[EU/TCC] Disease has always been a part of human experience; doctoring is among our oldest professions.
 This course surveys the history of Western medicine from antiquity to the modern era.
 It does so by focusing on the relationship between medical theory and medical practice, giving special attention to Hippocratic medical learning and the methods by which Hippocratic practitioners built a clientele, medieval uses of ancient medical theories in the definition and treatment of disease, the genesis of novel chemical, anatomical, and physiological conceptions of disease in the early modern era, and the transformations of medical practice associated with the influence of clinical and experimental medicine in the nineteenth century.
-The course concludes by examining some contemporary medical dilemmas in the light of their historical antecedents.
+The course concludes by examining some contemporary medical dilemmas in light of their historical antecedents.
 Two class meetings per week.

-Fall semester.
+Spring semester.
 Professor Servos.